scottchiesa/UKB_RAP_STATA/README.md

 ## 2. Upload this file to your UKB-RAP project

-This can be done by using the Add > File bottom within the project.
+This can be done by using the Add > File button within the project.

 ## 3. Start a JupyterLab Job